7 Ways You Can Make a Donation to Charity

-Donor-advised funds are charitable giving accounts offered by a sponsoring organization that is designed as an accessible, simple and less expensive alternative to private foundations.
-Put your money in, let the sponsoring institution manage it and then make a donation to the cause of your choice.
+Donor-advised funds are charitable giving accounts, offered by a sponsoring organization, that are designed to be accessible, simple and less expensive alternatives to setting up a private foundation.
+Put your money in, let the sponsoring institution manage it, and then make a donation to the cause of your choice.

 Set Up a Private or Family Foundation